biswa2210/PROJECT-2-UEMK/AlgoVisualizer/Functionality3/readme.md

 ## Importance :point_down:
 Discussion is important for any queries of user.
 When developers guide the user properly it will very helpful for the user to explore the web site and study algorithms.
 ## Making :point_down:
 It has been created using advance JavaScript, advance CSS3, SCSS, ReactJS, advance HTML5, Firebase, Chat Engine XDK, nodejs and Formik.
 It is fully responsive.
-For references for algorithms I have used [geeksforgeeks](https://www.geeksforgeeks.org/) and [wikipedia](https://www.wikipedia.org/).
+For chatting I have used [chat engine](https://chatengine.io/).
+For password I have used [firebase](https://firebase.google.com/).
 ## Screenshots :point_down:
 <div align="center">